The Birth of a War Machine

 Drill and Unit Cohesion

 Drill was the heart of Spartan training.
 Hoplites practiced marching in unison, turning, advancing, and retreating without breaking ranks.
 They performed complex maneuvers, such as the half-turn to face a flank attack or the counter-march to rotate fresh troops to the front.
 These drills were performed in full armor, often in extreme heat or cold.
-Music was also integral; Spartan troops advanced to the sound of flutes and lyres, maintaining a steady rhythm that kept the formation together.
-This rhythmic step was terrifying to enemies, who heard the steady beat and the clanking of shields long before they saw the Spartan line.
+Music was also integral to their training; Spartan troops advanced to the sound of flutes and lyres, maintaining a steady rhythm that kept the formation together.
+This rhythmic step was terrifying to enemies, who heard the steady beat and the clanking of shields long before they saw the Spartan line appear.

 Psychological Conditioning